-Budgeted cost: £20,350
+Budgeted cost: £28,650

-Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic assessments for pupils in Key Stage 1 and 2 - Renaissance STAR reading/maths Training for staff to ensure assessments are interpreted and administered correctly. £2,300 Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1, 2 Purchase of interactive maths support (Numbots/Times Table Rockstars) for whole school The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 3 Purchase of Read Write Inc. Spelling for Years 2-4 Spelling and Grammar curriculum.
-Training for staff delivered by Literacy subject lead to ensure planning and lessons are interpreted and delivered correctly. £200 The EEF guidance is based on a range of the best available evidence: Improving Literacy in Key Stage 1 EEF (educationendowmentfoundation.org. uk) 1, 2
+Activity Evidence that supports this approach Challenge number(s) addressed Coaching support for staff in continuing to develop QFT for pupils including release time for coaching to take place. £2000 Mentoring and coaching can be an important source of support, particularly for early career teachers.
+These develop QFT practices and improve teacher retention.
+National Institute of Teacher Research: Impact of coaching https://niot.s3.amazonaws.com/documents/NIOT_mentoring_and_coaching 1,2,3 Purchase of diagnostic assessments for pupils in Key Stage 1 and 2 - Renaissance STAR reading/maths Training for staff to ensure assessments are interpreted and administered correctly. £2,300 Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1, 2 Purchase of interactive maths support (Numbots/Times Table Rockstars) for whole school £150 The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 3

+Purchase of Read Write Inc. Spelling for Years 2-4 Spelling and Grammar curriculum.
+The EEF guidance is based on a range of the best available evidence: Improving Literacy in Key Stage 1 EEF 1, 2 Whole School RWI training for all Teaching Assistants and Teachers across the school. (educationendowmentfoundation.org. uk) Training for staff delivered by Literacy subject lead to ensure planning and lessons are interpreted and delivered correctly. £500

 Purchase of interactive Spelling resource for Key Stage 1 and 2. £200 The EEF guidance is based on a range of the best available evidence: Improving Literacy in Key Stage 1 EEF (educationendowmentfoundation.org. uk) 1, 2 Embedding dialogic activities across the school curriculum.
 These can support pupils to articulate key ideas, consolidate understanding and extend vocabulary.
 We will purchase resources and fund ongoing teacher training and release time. £2000 There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF 1, 2 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
-We will fund lead teacher release time to embed key elements of guidance in school and to access White Rose Maths resources and CPD. £1,500 The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths guidance KS 1 and 2.pdf (publishing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 3 Improve the quality of social and emotional (SEL) learning.
-SEL approaches will be embedded into routine educational practices and supported by funding an Emotional Learning Support Assistant (ELSA) and The Nest. £14,000 There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learnin g.pdf(educationendowmentfoundation.org.uk) 4, 6
+We will fund lead teacher release time to embed key elements of guidance in school and to access White Rose Maths resources and CPD. £1,500 The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths guidance KS 1 and 2.pdf (publishing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 3

+Improve the quality of social and emotional (SEL) learning.
+SEL approaches will be embedded into routine educational practices and supported by funding an Emotional Learning Support Assistant (ELSA) and The Den. £20,000 There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learnin g.pdf(educationendowmentfoundatio n.org.uk) 4, 6